ECS-Developers/VehicleServiceBooking/readme.md

 - `Email` — Email contact for the customer
 - `Phone` — Phone contact for the customer
 - `Vehicle VIN` — VIN of the vehicle for service
+- `Service Type ID` — Relational Id for the service type of the booking
+- `Scheduled Date` - Date Time of the booking

 Implement the repository or repositories:

 **`ServiceTypeRepository`**